ISIS claims responsibility for attack at Moscow-area concert venue that left at least 60 dead - KESQ

 Sobyanin said on Telegram that he was canceling all sports, cultural and other public events in Moscow this weekend.

-Shaman, the singer for Picnic, said he would pay for the funerals of the victims and treatment for those injured.
+Russian singer Shaman said he would pay for the funerals of the victims and treatment for those injured.

 “We are all one big family.
 And in a family there is no such thing as somebody else’s grief,” the singer, known for his nationalistic views, said in a video posted on the Russian social media network Vkontakte to his more than 600,000 followers.

-Note: Correction: This story has been updated after an earlier version incorrectly stated that Shaman is a singer in the band Picnic.